mkrapp/training2025-12/git_local.md

 Add your name to the file e.g.:

-`echo '\n John Doe' >> README.md`
+    Learning git is really fun

+> [!TIP]
-[~TIP] Now, if you have multiple files you want to add, you can either do so using their separate names, or you can use a shortcut funtion.
+> Now, if you have multiple files you want to add, you can either do so using their separate names, or you can use a shortcut funtion.

 `git add README.md test.py`

 `git add .` or `git add -A`

+> [!WARNING]
-[!WARNING] This adds everything that has been changed at the time
+> This adds everything that has been changed at the time

 `git status`